newrelic/newrelic-telemetry-sdk-rust/README.md

 - [Query New Relic data](https://docs.newrelic.com/docs/query-your-data/explore-query-data/explore-data/introduction-querying-new-relic-data)
 - [Intro to NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language)

+## Support

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+You can find this project's topic/threads in the [Telemetry SDK section of Explorers Hub](https://discuss.newrelic.com/t/new-relic-rust-telemetry-sdk/114558)

 ## Contributing

 We encourage your contributions to improve the Rust Telemetry SDK!
 Keep in mind